compost Teas & EXTRACTS

 For tea to be most effective, apply within 8 hrs.
 When using as a foliar application, do not apply in direct sun.
 Application is dependant on your specific use.
 Call us for details.

-For longer "shelf life", extracts are a good alternative.
+Since there is a longer "shelf life", extracts may be a good alternative.
 Using specialized equipment, we extract the microbiology by dislodging it out of the vermicompost.
 The microbes remain dormant in the water until the liquid is applied to the soil or foliar.
-The process takes only 2 hours and is therefore a more flexible product in some ways.
-We will discuss which method would suit your needs.
+Let’s discuss which method would suit your needs.

 Vermicompost tea and extracts are very affordable for the benefits soil and plants receive.
 For as little as $3. per gallon, you can add microbial diversity to your soil and crops, resulting in better nutrient uptake and mineralization.
 Call us for a quote or free consultation.